trimstray/nginx-admins-handbook/doc/RULES.md

   > In my opinion `128-bit` symmetric encryption doesn’t less secure.
 Moreover, there are about 30% faster and still secure.
 For example TLS 1.3 use `TLS_AES_128_GCM_SHA256 (0x1301)` (for TLS-compliant applications).

-  > We currently don't have the ability to control TLS 1.3 cipher suites without support from the NGINX to use new API.
+  > We currently don't have the ability to control TLS 1.3 cipher suites without support from the NGINX to use new API (that is why today, you cannot specify the TLSv1.3 ciphersuites, applications still have to adapt).
 NGINX isn't able to influence that so at this moment all available ciphers are always on (also if you disable potentially weak cipher from NGINX).
 On the other hand the ciphers in TLSv1.3 have been restricted to only a handful of completely secure ciphers by leading crypto experts.

-  > Mozilla recommends leaving the default ciphers for TLSv1.3 and not explicitly enabling them in the configuration.
+  > Mozilla recommends leaving the default ciphers for TLSv1.3 and not explicitly enabling them in the configuration (TLSv1.3 doesn't require any particular changes).

   > For TLS 1.2 you should consider disable weak ciphers without forward secrecy like ciphers with `CBC` algorithm.
 Using them also reduces the final grade because they don't use ephemeral keys.
 In my opinion you should use ciphers with `AEAD` (TLS 1.3 supports only these suites) encryption because they don't have any known weaknesses.